 Whenever Terminal Server service (using Port 2000 by default) is required, the # of connections must be set to a value from 1 to 5.
 The Terminal Server mode is the recommended mode for the most reliable connection when operating with NEWPORT software or with other programs supporting TCP/IP communications.
-The Port 2000 access can be used with NEWPORT software and may be needed with some zSeries-VI wireless system products when you need to view readings from the web page while simultaneously collecting data through TCP/IP communications.
+The Port 2000 access can be used with NEWPORT software and may be needed with some Receivers when you need to view readings from the web page while simultaneously collecting data through TCP/IP communications.